 An ill-equipped character can easily be killed by a menacing creature.
 Along with equipping a powerful weapon, equip the strongest helm, chest armor, gloves, leg armor to Flux if you really want to kill a creature and withstand ambush/poisonous attacks.
 As you complete more and more quests, you will get an opportunity to build advanced crafting stations that will let you create stronger armor and weapons.
 When you craft a new weapon or armor, the screen displays stats of both old and a newly crafted weapon/armor.

-The item comparison screen shows how powerful the new weapon/armor is compared to the equipped weapon/armor.
+The item comparison screen above shows how powerful the new weapon/armor is compared to the equipped weapon/armor.
 Equip the newly crafted item if you see that most of its stats are better than the equipped item.

 In the beginning, the Space Wrench can come very handy when it comes to stunning creatures.
 You may later replace it with Sticky bombs, which can stun and even kill a creature.